luisabfs/luisa.dev/README.md

 ## Stack

 - React
+- Next.js
 - CSS-in-JS with styled-components
 - Declarative routing with react-router-dom
-- HTTP requests and REST API's consuming with axios
+- Vercel for deployment and hosting